GeorginaCarlisle/2024-daily-coding/README.md

 21 - Interval set to update time every second.
 22 - Date and time rendered to top right with improved wording.
-23 - Mouse over function to gain location of JS element being hovered over and an explanation of JavaScript inc=volved.
+23 - Mouse over function to gain location of JS element being hovered over and an explanation of JavaScript involved.
+24 - Functionality to display info about the time and date on mouseenter